VisualNeuroscience-UH/CxSystem/docs/configuration.rst

 	...,scale,...
 	...,{1,2,3},...

-This parallel run will use the number of processes that is set using the number_of_process parameter, e.g. if number_of_process=3, \
+This parallel run will use the number of processes (threads) that is set using the number_of_process parameter, e.g. if number_of_process=3, \
-then 3 processes will be used to run the 3 simulations.
-However, if number_of_process=2, 2 processes are first used to run the \
+then each of the 3 simulations runs in their own threads.
+However, if number_of_process=2, two processes run first the \
 simulation for scale=1, and scale=2.
-The 3rd simulation with scale=3 will start when any of the first two simulations are completed.
+The third simulation with scale=3 will start when the first of the two simulations are completed.

 The array_run could also be set in range with defined step: